 The cover design is at least tolerably loyal to the novel's subject matter - which is something that couldn't always be said of Panther's covers ... see below.

 And a new edition

-Just out from Black Spring, a new edition - the first for decades.
+In the run up to the sixtieth anniversary of D-Day Black Spring published a new edition - the first for decades.
 It has an excellent introduction by Sean Longden, who has used Baron's novels and unpublished memoirs in his own writings about the rank-and-file experience of the Second World War.
 Longden chronicles Baron's own war service - 'what is clear is that Baron landed among the earliest groups on D-Day' - and the manner in which his partial memories of the landing and then moving inland are reflected in this novel.
 His introduction takes account of Baron's difficult weaning away from communism, and of the toll that the strain of war took on his health.
 He points out that, in distinction to many left-wing writers, Baron at no time lectures his readers.

 In a valuable postscript, Longden shows how the '5th Wessex' troops of the novel were based on the 5th Wiltshires, which was indeed in 1944 a mix of those 'from the city' and 'from the plough' - or more prosaically, the 'doggy boys' and the 'swedebashers'.
 The climax of the novel is based on the Wiltshires' costly battle for Mont Pincon.
 'One figure is starkly revealing', Longden writes: 'the 5th Wiltshires landed in France in the last week of June 1944 with a compliment of 36 officers.
 By May 1945 just two of them remained with the battalion ...'.